Gu-X/Self-Training-Hierarchical-Prototype-Based-Classifier/README.txt

 ===============================================================================================================================
 Please cite the paper above if this code helps.
 Programmed by Xiaowei Gu.
-For any queries about the code, please contact Dr. Xiaowei Gu: xig4@aber.ac.uk The source code will be released later.
+For any queries about the code, please contact Dr. Xiaowei Gu: xig4@aber.ac.uk The source code will be available upon request.